syncfusion-content/maui-docs/MAUI/Avatar-view/Getting-Started.md

 ## Adding a namespace

-Add the following namespace to add .NET MAUI AvatarView.
+Add the following namespace to add .NET MAUI Avatar View.

 {% tabs %}